grapefruit-games/grapefruit-games.github.io/sportsmanifesto/index.markdown

 ## A brief guide - how to think about sports with SPORTSLIKES

-1. **Think about your favorite sports books, shows, or movies.** <br /> *Imagine a sportslike about a high school football coach trying to do the right thing, a clueless tourist coaching a pro soccer team, or a ragtag heist underneath a race track.*
+1. **Think about your favorite sports books, shows, or movies.** <br /> *Imagine a game about a high school football coach trying to do the right thing, a clueless tourist coaching a pro soccer team, or a ragtag heist underneath a race track.*
-2. **Think about real-life people in real-life sports.** <br /> *Picture a sportslike about a breakdancing professor, sharpshooting cyberpunk, overly-endowed gymnast, or a teenage darts prodigy who's never needed a fake ID.*
+2. **Think about real-life people in real-life sports.** <br /> *Picture a game about a breakdancing professor, sharpshooting cyberpunk, overly-endowed gymnast, or a teenage darts prodigy who's never needed a fake ID.*
-3. **Think about sports news, politics, or history.** <br /> *Visualize a sportslike about a basketball superstar trying to fall asleep after getting traded with no warning, or a sportslike about an unlikable schoolboy who spoils a football match by picking up the ball and running with it.*
+3. **Think about sports news, politics, or history.** <br /> *Visualize a game about a basketball superstar trying to fall asleep after getting traded with no warning.*

-- It's most obvious when a game thinks via in-game text / audio / visuals, but it is also possible for a game to think via its overall design, systems, or community.
+- It's most obvious when a game thinks via in-game text / audio / visuals, but it is also possible for a game to think via its controls, systems, or community.
 - To think about a sport, you don't have to recreate an entire sport.
 Only recreate what you need.
 Sometimes what you need is none.
+- Or, invent a new sport entirely.

 ***